 Frankfurt has a great public transport system.
 The RMV (Rhein-Main Verkehrsverbund) sends efficient, modern subways, trams and buses all over the city.
 You can get unlimited travel around Frankfurt with a Frankfurt Card.
 Renting a car is an option.
 You can find reasonably priced parking in the centre, but battling traffic, construction and accidents could eat into your sightseeing time.

 Frankfurt insider information

-- Not just a financial centre, Frankfurt is also a trade-fair centre, hosting fairs and festivals throughout the year.
+- Not just a financial centre, Frankfurt is also a trade hub, hosting fairs and festivals throughout the year.
 These events include the International Music Trade Fair, International Jazz Festival, Wilhelmstrassenfest Theatrium street festival, the world’s largest Book Fair, and a month-long Christmas Fair — to name just a few.
 Check the Trade Show and Events calendar to see what will be in town while you’re there.

 - Many of Frankfurt’s museums are closed on Mondays, but several have free admission on Wednesdays.

 - Frankfurt is the place to shop for high-quality electronics and sports equipment; top-of-the line European fashion; and the best of European wines, breads, cheeses, and sausages.

 - Two popular outdoor activities are swimming and inline skating.
 Swimming centres often have slides, waterfalls, and other amusements.
 "Freikörper" or "FKK" on a sign indicates that the park or beach allows nude sunbathing.
 Tuesday nights, from March until October, thousands of inline skaters are on the road.
 The event starts at the Ignatz Bubis Bridge and is 26 miles long, but the route always changes.
 The event is free and anybody can join.